3.0/5 (1 ratings)

 At the other end of the height scale is the much lower Carex Ice Dance with a subtle green and white variegation it is superb at creating hassle free, good looking cover even in dry shade, which can be one of the most difficult of conditions to plant successfully.

-(3.0/5)See all the reviews of Knoll Gardens and Nursery
+Visit the Knoll Gardens and Nursery website